twilio/audioswitch/README.md

 ```
 **Note:** The `stop()` function will call `deactivate()` before closing AudioDeviceSelector resources.

+## Bluetooth Support

+Multiple connected bluetooth headsets are supported.
+  - The library will accurately display the up to date active bluetooth headset within the `AudiodDeviceSelector` `availableAudioDevices` and `selectedAudioDevice` functions.
+    - Other connected headsets are not stored by the library at this moment.
+  - In the event of a failure to connecting audio to a bluetooth headset, the library will revert the selected audio device (this is usually the Earpiece on a phone).

 ## Usage Examples

 * [Twilio Video Android App](https://github.com/twilio/twilio-video-app-android)